eemclaughlin/indieProject/DesignDocuments/projectPlan.md

 - [ ] On detailsCookbook, fix the delete/abort button and edit button.
 - [ ] On addCookbookByISBN, implement a dash removal method.
 - [ ] On addRecipe, require a page number.
+- [ ] Center picture of cookbook, on listRecipes.

+# Stretch Goals
+### Things I would like to get added given more time.
+- [ ] Refined way to search through recipes.
+- [ ] Add tags to a tags table
+- [ ] Associate tags with recipes via junction table.
+- [ ] Search for recipes by tags
+- [ ] Implement icons and images.
+- [ ] Add a ratings option to the recipes.
+- [ ] Allow user to add recipe pictures.
 --
 #### [Back to main README](../README.md)